 Heatstroke is very serious and requires medical attention at a hospital.

-The symptoms of heatstroke include those of heat cramp, as well as:
+The symptoms of heatstroke include the symptoms of heat cramps, as well as:

 - difficulty maintaining consciousness